Westchester County, New York: African American history

 There are 14 sites on Westchester County's African American Heritage Trail.
 The Trail was created in 2004.

 Government

-The Westchester County Government is headed by County Executive George Latimer, a Democrat.
-The district attorney is Miriam E. Rocah, and the county clerk is Timothy C. Idoni.
+The Westchester County Government is currently headed by the County Executive Ken Jenkins, who won a special election to finish the term of George Latimer who resigned on January 2, 2025 in order to be sworn in as U.S. representative of New York's 16th Congressional District.
+The district attorney is Miriam E. Rocah, and the County Clerk is Timothy C. Idoni.
+All three are Democrats.

 Board of Legislators

 The Westchester County Board of Legislators is the legislative branch of Westchester County.
 Currently, there are fifteen Democrats, one Republican, and one Conservative who caucuses with the Republicans.
-The current Chair of the Board is Legislator Catherine Borgia.
+The current chair of the board is Vedat Gashi.